 Knuth-Plass Justified Text on the Web

-Achieving professional-grade justified text in the browser using Knuth-Plass line breaking via tex-linebreak, canvas-based measurement via pretext, and CSS typographic levers.
+Achieving professional-grade justified text in the browser using Knuth-Plass line breaking via tex-linebreak, canvas-based measurement via Pretext, and CSS typographic levers.

 TL;DR